-Turns out, the number 27 is magical.
+It’s the 27th day of the month today.
+Turns out, the number 27 is singular.
 The Internet can tell us why, mathematically, the number 27 is so unique.
-For example, 27 is a perfect cube, a completely balanced equation.
-In math, that is saying something.
+For example, 27 is a perfect cube (3 cubed), a completely balanced equation.
+In math, that is truly saying something.

-I do not take myself too seriously here, rather this is just an exercise in making a playlist, I suppose, of thoughts and notions to help move the ball closer to the goal of staying committed to growth, being a better communicator, a better pal, partner, father, son, and generally well-balanced cube, er, dude:
+The number 27 pops up a lot, which is what led me to learn more about it.
+While I was at it, just for kicks, I made a list of 27 things my ideal 27-sided-self values.
+Please note, I do not take myself too seriously here, rather this is simply an exercise, a playlist, of thoughts and notions on moving the ball closer to the goal of growth, being a better communicator: a better pal, partner, father, son, and generally well-balanced cube, er, dude:

 2 – “Please” and “thank you” are two of the best parts of any language.

 3 – Good moods are contagious.
-Help spread them like colds.
+Spread them like colds.

 4 – Be mindful of others’ aural, physical, and visual space.
 We all have different boundaries.